adastreamer/semantic-css-classes/README.md

 # semantic-css-classes

-A set of css helper classes.
+This is a mini css framework, a set of css helper classes.
 Created to avoid routine css actions.

-Use `class='p-l-25'` instead of style `padding-left: 25px`
+For example use `class='p-l-25'` instead of style `padding-left: 25px`

+or `class='m-t--25i'` instead of style `margin-top: 25px!important`

 ## usage